A History of Foster Care in the United States

 The New York Children’s Aid Society

 While some of the children in the placing out system did end up in loving homes, others were no more than indentured servants.
-The well-intended “placing out system” focused too much on finding homes for children but not enough on ensuring their lasting welfare.
+The well-intended placing out system focused too much on finding homes for children and not enough on ensuring their lasting welfare.

 Jane Addams: Hull House and Child Welfare

-In the late 1800s, many female leaders of the Progressive era brought the concept of child welfare to the forefront.
-Jane Addams, a particularly prolific and influential author and speaker, worked with Ellen Gates Starr to found the famous Chicago settlement house, Hull House.
-Hull House “provided kindergarten and daycare facilities for the children of working mothers; an employment bureau; an art gallery; libraries; English and citizenship classes; and theater, music and art classes.”
+In the late 1800s and early 1900s, many leaders of the Progressive Era brought the concept of child welfare to the forefront, particularly women.
+Jane Addams, a prolific and influential author and speaker, worked with Ellen Gates Starr to found the famous Chicago settlement house, Hull House.
+Hull House “provided kindergarten and daycare facilities for the children of working mothers; an employment bureau; an art gallery; libraries; English and citizenship classes; and theater, music, and art classes.”

 The example set by Hull House propelled social growth and helped draw attention to the importance of child welfare.
 Their efforts were instrumental in creating protective legislation like child labor laws, as well as the formation of the Federal Children’s Bureau.